What Is Ray Tracing?

 Once you’ve completed these steps, you’ll be able to experience ray tracing in all its glory!

 Look, I know what you’re thinking.
 Improved lighting effects and renderings?
 Really?
 It might seem like a trivial upgrade, but real-time ray tracing is a big deal and an enormous step forward in terms of what pc gaming graphics are capable of.
-There aren’t many games currently available that utilize NVIDIA’s ray tracing feature (Battlefield V, Shadow of the Tomb Raider, Metro Exodues, etc.), but if you find yourself playing one that does, remember to turn ray tracing on!
+It uses cutting edge technology to visualize lighting in a way never before possible in real time.
+While there aren’t many games currently available that utilize NVIDIA’s ray tracing feature (Battlefield V, Shadow of the Tomb Raider, Metro Exodues, etc.), you will find yourself playing one that does soon, when you do remember to turn ray tracing on!